yansigit/ComfyUI-Nvidia-Docker/README.md

 **Note:** as a reminder the `comfy` user is `sudo` capable, but `apt` commands might not persist a container restart, use the `user_script.bash` method to perform `apt` installs when the container is started.

+### 5.7.1.
+Alternate method

+It is possible to pass a command line override to the container by adding it to the `docker run ... mmartial/comfyui-nvidia-docker:latest` command.

+For example: `docker run ... -it ... mmartial/comfyui-nvidia-docker:latest /bin/bash`

+This will start a container and drop you into a bash shell as the `comfy` user with all mounts and permissions set up.

 ## 5.8.
 Additional FAQ

 See [extras/FAQ.md] for additional FAQ topics, among which: